Sumitomo Type 62: Review

 Another drawback was that the retraction extension of the breech bottom was too long, and if the breech bottom failed to reach the breech hook due to insufficient gas pressure or other factors during continuous firing, a fatal problem could occur in which continuous firing would continue even if the trigger was not being pulled.

 As mentioned above, Toyowa Industry, to which Tsunose, Ito and others belonged, had learned in the process of developing the Type 64 rifle that a barrel outer diameter of at least 34 mm was suitable, and as the reason for the difficulties in developing the Type 62 machine gun was that the barrel was too thin, Kawamura and Hi in particular advised the company to secure the barrel thickness even at the expense of weight.
 However, NITTOKU, which was adamant about its own design and weight reduction, did not adopt the findings in the Type 62 machine gun.

 Procurement ended with the adoption of the successor 5.56 mm machine gun, the MINIMI, but these problems were not formally improved or enhanced for some 40 years after its official adoption.

 In the end, these essential shortcomings were not corrected until the derivative Type 74 vehicle-mounted 7.62 mm machine gun, which was designed to ensure a thicker barrel at the expense of portability by being dedicated to vehicle use.

 However, even for the Type 74 machine gun, which continues to be used in armoured fighting vehicles today, members of the generation who knew US military-supplied weapons before the Type 61 tank testified that the Browning M1919 heavy machine gun (cal.
 30) was by far more reliable.

-In 2013, Sumitomo Heavy Industries was suspended from nomination for falsifying inspection data on barrel durability and bullet firing rates for at least 5,350 of the machine guns produced over several decades since at least 1974, and for delivering machine guns to the Ministry of Defence that did not meet the required performance, including 62 Type 62 machine guns are also believed to have been included in a small number of cases.